danpage/fiat/doc/target.md

    ```

   noting that the terms
    Read-Only  (RO),
   Write-Only  (WO),
   and
    Read-Write (RW),
-  are used as a short-hand to describe read and/or write access cases.
+  are used as a short-hand to describe read and/or write access cases
+  (viewed from the perspective of an external client using the target implementation).

 - The standard SPRs defined are as follows: